LassoSoft/LassoGuide/lasso_guide_source/server/windows-installation.rst

 To configure access to Lasso Instance Manager and Lasso Server Admin:

--  `Open IIS Manager`_ and expand your computer name from the nodes on the left.
+-  In IIS Manager, expand your computer name from the nodes on the left.
 -  Select a web site from the nodes on the left, then right-click.
 -  Select :guilabel:`Add Application...` to add a new application: